![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Use an app! |

-If you need to check your reservation, you can do so on your smartphone or laptop by entering your PNR (= booking reference) a PNR status-checking website such as www.railyatri.in/pnr-status or etrain.info/in, or using the IRCTC app.
+If you need to check your reservation, you can do so on your phone or laptop by entering your PNR (= booking reference) a PNR status-checking website such as www.railyatri.in/pnr-status or etrain.info/in, or using one of the Indian railways apps.

 Check train schedules between any two stations.